The Ultimate Travel Guide for Granada, Spain

 2. The Albaicín

 The Jewish quarter of the city is one of the most beautiful places in Granada to wander through.
 The whitewashed buildings and flowers blooming everywhere are so dreamy.
 There are lots of steps, so consider yourself warned!
-This is where the majority of the miradores are located, and if you ever get lost, head up and to the right!
-This will lead you to mirador San Nicolas, and you can get your bearing from there.
+This is where the majority of the miradores (viewpoints that look out onto the Alhambra) are located, and if you ever get lost, head up and to the right - this will lead you to mirador San Nicolas, and you can get your bearing from there.

 3. Sacramonte and a flamenco show

 Not gonna lie, this didn’t seem like anything much upon first entry.
-Well, walking up to the monastery is absolutely beautiful, but on the inside, I felt let down.
-Until I walked into the church.
+Well, walking up to the monastery is absolutely beautiful, but on the inside, I felt let down, that is, until I walked into the church.
 Then it opened up into a GORGEOUS rococo style church that seemed to come straight out of Vienna.
 The colors were incredible, and my jaw instantly dropped.
 I was flabbergasted, and that should be enough for you to want to pay a visit to this particular monastery.

-These are garden grounds up near the Alhambra! i actually only came in the winter, and I wish I had gone earlier!
+These are garden grounds up near the Alhambra.
+I actually only came in the winter, and I wish I had gone when I was there in the summer.
 It is so beautiful (and free) and a perfect activity for spending a nice day outside.
 It has beautiful views of the city and some especially friendly peacocks!
-Visiting these gardens were one of my favorite things to do in Granada.
+Visiting these gardens were one of my favorite things to do in Granada - a perfect pit stop after touring the Alhambra before heading back down into the city.

 Tapas